Elias Abuelazam: First arrest

 Abuelazam was arrested August 5, 2010, in Arlington, Virginia, during a traffic stop.
 He was taken into custody because he had a warrant out for his arrest for simple assault and later released on personal bond.

 Second arrest and extradition

-Abuelazam was arrested by U.S. Customs and Border Protection officers on August 11, 2010, at 10:00 p.m.
-ET in Hartsfield–Jackson Atlanta International Airport, while preparing to board a Delta Air Lines flight bound for Tel Aviv.
+Abuelazam was arrested by U.S. Customs and Border Protection officers on August 11, 2010, at 10:00 p.m. in Hartsfield–Jackson Atlanta International Airport, while preparing to board a Delta Air Lines flight bound for Tel Aviv.
 On August 13, 2010, he waived his right to fight extradition to Michigan.
 Abuelazam's family hired Lansing based attorneys Brian Morley and Edwar Zeineh.
 He was flown to Flint on August 26, 2010, and lodged in the Genesee County Jail.

 Abuelazam was held in solitary confinement, likely for his safety and because he had "scarred a lot of lives" with his actions, according to Genesee County Sheriff Robert Pickell.
 At his arraignment, he was ordered held without bond by the judge, even after the prosecutor asked for $10 million bail.